NEILXIANG/SundaySchool/sunday-photos/doc/DeploymentGuide_en.md

 ./logs/                        # Runtime logs (safe to clear)
 ```
 If the app directory is not writable, it automatically falls back to Desktop (or Home) and prints the actual `Work folder` path.
+Use the printed `Work folder:` line in the console as the source of truth.

 ### 📥 Input examples (source mode)
 ```